 The old Kingdom of Essex stretched further inland towards the Midlands and covered territory now in Middlesex and Hertfordshire.
 Accordingly, the same arrangements of three seaxes on red was used in Middlesex for centuries until its county council sought a distinctive arrangement of its own, and was awarded amended arms, distinguished by the addition of a Saxon crown in chief, (at the top of the shield) over the seaxes, in 1910.

-The original form of the arms was retained in the former badge of Middlesex County Cricket Club, replaced in 2017
+The original form of the arms was retained in the former badge of Middlesex County Cricket Club,

 The depiction of the blades themselves seems to have evolved over the years.
 Whilst some assert that the notches seen on the blades in the Essex flags were used to prise open oysters, a common food on the Essex coast, they are not present on existing seaxes, such as this one